econ-ark/econ-ark-tools/Virtual/README.md

 # Creating an Econ-ARK Virtual Machine

-You have several options for creating a virtual machine containing the Econ-ARK tools.

 ### Easiest (But Least Powerful -- For Running Existing Tools)

 Install "Docker" on your computer, and follow the instructions in the [Docker](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Docker) directory to create a Docker "container" on your computer